epagnin/frontiers-in-security-research/README.md

 |   |   |   |   |

 ## General Insturctions
-0. You select one paper from a top conference.
-Be sure to pick a work you find interesting and that has important contribution
+0. You select one paper from a top conference _(see list below)_.
+Be sure to pick a work you find interesting and that has important contributions
 1. Write a one-page **report/review** on the paper _(see instructions below)_
 2. Send the paper, your report and a short summary of **why** you chose this work to me (Elena) _(this needs to be done at least 2 weeks before your seminar slot)_
 2. Get an approval for your choice by me. _(if this does not arrive within 2 days, send me a reminder)_
-3. Upload the information about your seminar to this github page _(this includes the time/date of the seminar; speaker's name, the paper's title, author list and venue; and the report)_
+3. Upload the information about your seminar to this github page _(this includes the time/date of the seminar; speaker's name, the paper's title, author list and venue; and links to the paper and the report)_
-4. Prepare a **45 minutes presentation** on the work you selected
+4. Prepare a **50 minutes presentation** about the work you selected
 5. Prepare a **quiz** to assess your peers' learning of your topic
-6. Get my approaval for the quiz you designed and upload it to mentimeter _(send the quiz to me at least 3 days before the seminar)_
+6. Get my approaval for the quiz you designed _(send the quiz to me at least 3 days before the seminar)_
-7. Deliver the seminar :) be active in the discussion afterwards and reflect on the feedback you receive
+7. Deliver the seminar, be active in the discussion afterwards and reflect on the feedback you receive

 #### Criterias On How To Select A Paper
-The paper must be **accepted for publication** in one of the **major conferences in the field no earlier than 2 years ago** (e.g., you can pick a paper that appeared at CRYPTO18, CRYPTO19 and CRYPTO20, but not from 2017 or before).
+The paper must be **accepted for publication** in one of the **major conferences in the field no earlier than 3 years ago** (e.g., you can pick a paper that appeared at CRYPTO18, CRYPTO19 and CRYPTO20, but not from 2017 or before).

-Conferences that are OK by default are:
+Conferences that are OK by default are (in alphabetical order):
 ASIACRYPT, CHES, CRYPTO, CT-RSA, EUROCRYPT, PETs, PKC, IEEE S&P, TCC, USENIX.

-If you wish to present a paper from a different venue contact me with a valid argument and I may make an exception.
+If you wish to present a paper from a different venue contact me with a valid argument and I _may_ make an exception.

 ## Seminar Structure
 **Introduction** - this should be high level and accessable to anyone, set the paper into a context and perspective